cmu-sei/iides/examples/example3.md

 - **`High`**:
  14,000
 - **`Metric`**:
- Files (*7*) &mdash; Number of physical or digital files stolen, read, or compromised.
+ Files (*7*) - Number of physical or digital files stolen, read, or compromised.
 - **`Estimated`**:
  True